S-7mza/project-predictive-template/communication/COMM_06_QA_VALIDATION.md

 **From:** Tech Manager
 **To:** QA lead; Product Owner; key business testers; BI/dev team
-**Subject:** `[Dashboard Project] Performance & QA / Validation – hold the date`
+**Subject:** `[Predictive Analysis Project] Model Performance & QA / Validation – hold the date`

 Hi all,

-We are planning a **Performance & QA / Validation workshop** for the **Dashboard Project** to align on test scope, approach, and acceptance criteria before formal UAT.
+We are planning a **Model Performance & QA / Validation workshop** for the **Predictive Analysis / ML Project** to align on test scope, approach, and acceptance criteria before formal UAT and model go-live.

 **Objective:**
-- Confirm how we will **validate the dashboard** from a business, data, and performance standpoint and agree on go/no-go criteria.
+- Confirm how we will **validate the model and consuming UIs/dashboards** from a business, data, and performance standpoint and agree on go/no-go criteria.

 **Proposed slot:** Week X, Day Y – 90–120 minutes
 **Participants:** QA lead, Product Owner, business key users, BI/dev team, Tech Manager